ADA Regulations for Bathrooms - The Equipment You Need to Be in Compliance

 Understanding ADA Regulations

-In short the Americans with Disabilities Act was passed in 1990 and is a law that ensures all washrooms to be usable by persons with disabilities.
+The Americans with Disabilities Act was passed in 1990 and is a law that ensures all washrooms to be usable by persons with disabilities.
 A person with disabilities is described as any individual with a physical or mental impairment that substantially limits one or more life activities.
 Employers or business owners are now required to provide reasonable accommodations in their environments for handicapped persons.

 What are the regulations for: